Efficient Bayesian estimation of the generalized Langevin equation from data: Example: turbulent free jet data

-For the integration of an estimated model (cf. Eq.~(\ref{EulerMaruyama})), we interpolate the function values of $D^{(1)}$ and $D^{(2)}$ linearly between the centers of the bins (also higher order interpolations would be possible).
-The ACFs of the integrated time series of the estimated SLE and GLE are plotted in Fig.~\ref{fig:ACF}.
-The introduction of memory effects significantly improves the result leading to a good conformity with the original curve.
+For the integration of an estimated model (cf. equation \ref{EulerMaruyama}), we interpolate the function values of $D^{(1)}$ and $D^{(2)}$ linearly between the centers of the bins (also higher order interpolations would be possible).
+Outside the interval $\lbrack u_{\text{min}}, u_{\text{max}}\rbrack$, we extrapolate $D^{(1)}$ and $D^{(2)}$ by constant values.
+The ACFs of the integrated time series of the estimated SLE and GLE are plotted in figure~\ref{fig:ACF}.
+The GLE leads to a good conformity with the original curve clearly outperforming the SLE.
+Hence, the consideration of memory effects significantly improves the modelling result.

 When analyzing the data set on larger length scales, i.e., for higher values of $\tau$, the influence of the memory effects should decrease as the sampling of the original time series becomes coarser.
-To verify this relation, we plot the integrals of the estimated kernel functions (in the range $1\le k \le 5$) in the inset of Fig.~\ref{fig:ACF}.
+To verify this relation, we plot the integrals of the estimated kernel functions (in the range $1\le k \le 5$) in the inset of figure~\ref{fig:ACF}.

-As explained above, the estimation of the kernel is reliable up to a specific value of $k$ which is determined by means of the quantity $\kappa$ (cf. Eq.~(\ref{kappa})).
-In this example, this is relevant for high values of $\tau$.
-For instance, for $\tau=1400$ the limit is $k=5$ as illustrated in Fig.~\ref{fig:kappa}.
+As explained in section \ref{choice}, the estimation of the kernel is reliable up to a specific value of $k$ which is determined by means of the autocorrelation function of the data or the quantity $\kappa$ (cf. equation \ref{kappa}).
+In our example, this is relevant for high values of $\tau$.
+For instance, for $\tau=1400$ the limit is $k=5$ as illustrated in figure~\ref{fig:kappa}.

-\paragraph*{Conclusion and Outlook}
+\section{Conclusion and Outlook}

-In this paper we have introduced an efficient method to estimate GLE models from data.
-The chosen Bayesian approach allows for the determination of both optimal parameters and credible intervals.
-The application to the turbulent free jet data has illustrated its capability in the context of experimental data of a system with memory.
-We expect that the version of the GLE proposed in Eq.~(\ref{modelGLE}) also covers many other applications from different fields of science.
-The choice of uncorrelated noise makes the straight and efficient procedure possible.
+In this paper we have discussed an efficient implementation of Bayesian estimation of a GLE model from data.
+The chosen Bayesian approach facilitates the determination of both optimal parameters and credible intervals straightforwardly.
+The efficient implementation via a piecewise constant approximation of the drift and diffusion functions allows the analysis of large data sets.
+To be able to derive the likelihood directly via Euler-Maruyama approximation, we have regarded white noise.
+The application to turbulent free jet data has illustrated its capability in the context of experimental data of a system with memory.
+We expect that the version of the GLE proposed in equation \ref{modelGLE} also covers many other applications from different fields of science.
+As an example, we mention two fields of recent and future-oriented research in which the need for memory effects in modeling has come up in the last years: (paleo-)climate \cite{GreenlandIce,ElNino_DelayDE,Memory_Climate} and power grid \cite{Pesch, Katrin2DLangevin} modeling.
+Moreover, in these as well as in other fields, the anticipation of critical transitions is an important task.
+Thereby, recent studies show that common early-warning indicators, which rely on modeling by a (non-stationary) linear SLE (i.e., without memory effects), are likely to fail in realistic examples such as climate data \cite{Boers,Scheffer}.